santi1s/Big-Data/Big-Data/Case-Management/Case-Notes.md

 Write the notes you would want to see if you were coming to the case totally new and need to pick up where the last engineer left off.

-This will make it easy for you to trace your steps, and for your fellow engineers to be able to help if you open a collaboration, need to hand off, take a sick day, or just need a second opinion!
+This will make it easy for you to trace your steps later, and for your fellow engineers to be able to help if you open a collaboration, need to hand off, take a sick day, or just need a second opinion!

 # How to Take Good Notes
 We have some awesome in-depth training on writing amazing notes!